robotic-esp/latexpresents/readme.md

 \end{frame}
 ```

-#### Notes
+> [!IMPORTANT]
-- These commands currently only work _within_ a layout command (so do not put a layout in their argument)
+> These commands currently only work _within_ a layout command (so do not put a layout in their argument).
-- The two commands don't play the nicest together in the same frame.
+> The two commands also don't play the nicest together when used in the same frame.